-f.
-Investments in the nature of equity in subsidiaries and associates g.
-Impairment of non-financial assets
+Investments in the nature of equity in subsidiaries and associates

 The Company has elected to recognise its investments in equity instruments in subsidiaries and associates at cost in the separate financial statements in accordance with the option available in Ind AS 27, 'Separate Financial Statements'.
 Impairment policy applicable on such investments is explained in Note 2.2.g.